zouge666/02806-group28.github.io/index.md

 Psychological lift – national expectation can boost motivation.
 Selection bias – host nations are often automatic qualifiers; weaker hosts (e.g., South Africa 2010, Qatar 2022) show the curve’s lower tail, proving advantage ≠ certainty.

-The numbers back the gossip — playing in your own backyard does raise the odds of winning, though elite visiting teams can still spoil the party.
+The numbers back the gossip.
+Playing in your own backyard does raise the odds of winning, though elite visiting teams can still spoil the party.

 ---

 ### 3. Climate Conditions: Do Harsh Environments Suppress Performance?

-We then examined whether the natural environment—heat, humidity, or altitude—affects play.
+We then examined whether the natural environment (heat, humidity, or altitude) affects play.

 Using Köppen climate zones, we created two visualizations: